-With the current COVID-19 crisis, your team may be finding it challenging working from home for long periods of time.
-So, knowing that what they do matters and is appreciated is more important than ever right now.
-Take a look at Disruptive HR’s virtual ways to say ‘thank-you’ that will surprise and delight every personality in your team while they’re at home!
+In a hybrid world, your team may be finding it challenging working from home for long periods of time.
+So, knowing that what they do matters and is appreciated is more important than ever.
+Take a look at Disruptive HR’s virtual ways to say ‘thank-you’ that will surprise and delight every personality in your team wherever they are!

 Just say ‘thank-you’

 Obvious, but saying “thank you” is the simplest gesture and the one we often forget.
 If you want to show sincere appreciation why not call or send a WhatsApp saying something like “You did a great job.” or “Thanks for all your hard work”.

 Everyone wants recognition for their contributions, but not everyone feels recognised in the same way and it’s worth remembering that they may want to be appreciated differently if they’re working from home.
 So why not ask them “How can I show you I appreciate you right now?

 Sometimes the mere act of asking an opinion is enough to make that person feel like he or she adds value.
 It can be tempting as a leader to want to have all the answers, but next time you’re on a call try sharing a problem and ask for their input.

 It sounds so simple, but if you have ever received a handwritten thank-you will know how good it feels (for the person writing it too!)